lollipopman/bash-ini-builtin-blog-post/README.md

     "Reads an INI config from stdin input into a set of associative arrays.", "The sections of the INI config are added to an associative array", "specified by the `-a TOC` argument.
-The keys and values are then added to", "associate arrays prefixed by the `TOC` name and suffixed by their INI", "section name, `<TOC>_<INI_SECTION_NAME>`.
+The keys and values are then added to", "associative arrays prefixed by the `TOC` name and suffixed by their INI", "section name, `<TOC>_<INI_SECTION_NAME>`.
 The parsed INI section names", "must be valid Bash variable names, otherwise an error is returned.", "",